ASTM D4168 Shock of Foam-In-Place Package Integrity Testing

 Test Method B: Shock – Securely fasten the test specimen to the carriage of the shock test machine.
 Attach the input to the pulse-monitoring accelerometer to the carriage as closely as possible to the outer container.
 Operate the machine in accordance with the manufacturer’s instructions to produce the acceleration versus time pulse.
 Monitor the carriage accelerometer output to verify the proper pulse is obtained.
 Repeat for a total of 5 drops at the chosen test conditions.

 Significance of ASTM D4168 Cushion Testing

-This report includes information such as the test procedure, details of the machines, position of the package and more.
-The number of packages tested and the number of failures recorded will also be included within this report.
+This shock integrity report includes information such as the test procedure, details of the machines, the position of the package, and more.
+The number of packages tested and the number of failures recorded will also be included in this report.

 Keystone has a full lab of test equipment which permits us to provide short lead times on scheduling.
 Our team strives to give our customers more time and energy on product development instead of testing.
 Keystone Package Testing can accommodate flexible and rigid packages of all sizes, including large pallets.

 Ready to get started?
 We are.
 Request a quote and see why so many customers trust Keystone Package Testing with their ASTM package testing.